 - Enhance the capacity of labour market institutions to develop coherent laws, and promote improved application and compliance with labour laws.

-- Technical assistance is provided to the Government in introducing or amending legislation and adopting regulations in support of the labour law reform process.
+- Technical assistance is provided to the Government in introducing or amending legislation and adopting regulations in support of labour law reform

 - A cohesive labour law framework, based on gender equality and social dialogue principles is promoted.